safe-global/safe-docs/safe-core-api/supported-networks.md

 ---
-description: This pages provides an overview of the available services
+description: This page provides an overview of the available services
 ---

-# Available Services
+# Supported Networks

 ## Safe Transaction Service